Evan Voth, CPSW, Associate Director

 Mikayla Truijillo-Baxter, CPSW,

 "Born and raised in Santa Fe, NM, I had a great upbringing and attended St. Michael’s Catholic High School.
 Shortly after graduating I was introduced to alcohol and it was all downhill from there.
-With just under 10 years of alcohol abuse, mental health issues and 2 DWI’s I decided enough was enough.
+With just under 10 years of alcohol use, mental health issues and 2 DWI’s I decided enough was enough.
 I needed to take action and make the change for a better life.
-Through hard work, dedication, and unconditional support I now have just under 2 years of sobriety.
+Through hard work, dedication, and unconditional support I now have 2 1/2 years of sobriety.
 I am proud to start this new journey as a Peer Support Worker with ACHR."

 THE ACHR FAMILY